 Cape Cod: 16 Sweet Escapes

-On that note, here are 16 great daytrip or weekend destinations worth checking out this summer, all of them accessible from South Cape ports
+Here are 16 great day trips or weekend destinations worth checking out, all of them accessible from South Cape ports.

-The name alone evokes mystery.
-This isolated outpost at the end of the Elizabeth Islands chain is within reach of many South Cape boaters launching from points west of Hyannis (distance from Falmouth Harbor is 16 nm).
-Duck inside the peaceful, protected harbor and call Cuttyhunk Marina, (508) 990-7578, at the town wharf for short-term dockage.
-For moorings, contact Jenkins Moorings, (508) 996-9294, or Frog Pond Marine, (508) 992-7530.
-Once ashore you can wander the hilly slopes of town for amazing views of Vineyard Sound and Buzzards Bay, play in the surf at Barges Beach, grab a hot dog at Bart’s Cart or cast a plug for stripers or bluefish in one of the greatest surfcasting venues in the world.
-If you choose to spend the night, be sure to hail Cuttyhunk Shellfish Farms, (508) 971-1120; which will deliver ocean-fresh oysters and other raw-bar items direct to your boat.
+Once ashore you can wander the hilly slopes of town for amazing views of Vineyard Sound and Buzzards Bay, play in the surf at Barges Beach, grab a hot dog at Bart’s Cart, or cast a plug for stripers or bluefish in one of the greatest surfcasting venues in the world.
+If you choose to spend the night, be sure to hail Cuttyhunk Shellfish Farms, which will deliver ocean-fresh oysters and other raw-bar items direct to your boat.

 2. WASHBURN ISLAND